 Through the optional personal statement, you can share with us relevant pieces of your history that aren't told through the rest of your application.

 There is also an option to submit additional information.

 This space is intended for students to be able to expand on an area of the application that they feel warrants additional explanation.
 This includes, but is not limited to: health issues that affected grades for a specific period of time, a brief explanation of high school course selection, or a description of how or why a student chose between two different activities (e.g. sacrificing a school organization for a part-time job).
 This doesn't need to be a formal essay - just let us know what's going on.
 If this part of the application is used to upload a resume or what appears to be a college admissions essay written on a prompt other than what we've requested, that information will be disregarded.

-2022-23: What is something about which you have changed your mind in the last three years?
-Why?
+2022-23: What is something that you have changed your mind about and why?

 Essay Writing Tips

 This may seem like an obvious one, but we sometimes receive responses to questions we have not asked.

 Use the space you are given.

 We ask for a maximum of 750 words, but have not specified a minimum.
 While we see great essays at a variety of lengths, students who reach less than two thirds of the maximum words typically have not engaged with the essay prompt in a way that helps us get to know them.